DejaVu5792/cybersecurity-notes/networking/Web-Protocols.md

 # HTTP
    - Hypertext Transfer Protocol
    - rules that define how browsers and servers request and receive data on the web
-   -  protocol that enable browsers and servers to communicate or the web
+   -  protocol that enable browsers and servers to communicate on the web
    -  uses **Client-Server Architecture**
    ## Key features:
       1. Unencrypted - sends data on plain text